 Are You a Candidate for Ketamine Infusions?

 At our Colorado area ketamine clinics, we treat patients who suffer from migraine headaches, as well as from cluster headaches and other chronic pain conditions.
 Ketamine has proven to be a highly effective treatment for migraine headaches, enabling patients to gain peace of mind and feel less anxious about the onset of a migraine.
-If you suffer from chronic migraines, contact us today for your free consultation to see if you are a fit for ketamine infusions.
+If you suffer from chronic migraines, contact us today to see if you are a fit for ketamine infusions.

 Contact Vitalitas Denver